Ripley6811/ladybug-pie/README.md

 Description:
 Python wrapper for Ladybug3 Spherical Camera API.

+Only the methods that handle pre-recorded *.pgr files have been wrapped.
+Methods for controlling the camera and recording video have not been wrapped.
+The software that comes with the camera is good enough for recording video.

 ***
-### Ladybug (Package)
+### Ladybug package
 **interface.py**
-*API.py*
+* Ladybug3stream class

+    Simplifies management of a *.pgr stream file and adds additional methods not included in the Ladybug API.

+**API.py**
-* class LadybugAPI
+* LadybugAPI class

     Access to pythonified ladybug.dll methods.
     Memory management tasks are handled by the class.
-    Data written by the method are returned by the method. instead of returning an error code.
+    Data written by the method are returned by the method instead of returning an error code.
-#### enums.py
-#### structures.py

-Only those that handle pre-existing *.pgr files have been wrapped.
-Methods for controlling the camera and recording video have not been wrapped.
-The software that comes with the camera is good enough for recording video.

-TODO:
--Wrap remaining methods for use in real-time applications.
+***
+### SFM package
+**opticflow.py**
+* FeatureMatcher class

+    Implements OpenCV's FeatureDetector_create, Descriptor_create, and flann_index methods to do feature detection and matching over a series of images.

+    TODO: Still needs some testing and clean-up and the addition of a bundle adjustment method.